-- throughout the year to gain insight into shareholders' perspectives on governance and compensation issues. - The Company may take advantage of tax deductibility for compensation of executives.
-The Board and shareholders have approved amendments to the annual and LTI programs that are intended to permit the Company, if appropriate and if permitted, to take tax deductions for these payments under Section 162(m) of the Code for 2017 compensation.
+The Company may take advantage of tax deductibility for compensation of executives to the extent 162(m) Transition Relief is available.
+The Board and shareholders previously approved an LTI program that is intended to permit the Company, if appropriate and if permitted, to take tax deductions for payments under Section 162(m) of the Code where 162(m) Transition Relief remains available.

-You are encouraged to review the Compensation Discussion and Analysis, the compensation tables and the accompanying narrative on pages 24 through 56 of this proxy statement, which provide a comprehensive review of the Company's executive compensation program and its elements, objectives and rationale.
+You are encouraged to review the Compensation Discussion and Analysis, the compensation tables and the accompanying narrative on pages 25 through 58 of this proxy statement, which provide a comprehensive review of the Company's executive compensation program and its elements, objectives and rationale.

-In accordance with Section 14A of the Exchange Act rules, shareholders are asked to approve the following non-binding resolution:
+In accordance with Section 14A of the Exchange Act rules, shareholders are asked to approve the following non-binding

-"RESOLVED. that the Company's shareholders approve, on a non-binding advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement for the 2018 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission. including Compensation Discussion and Analysis, the 2017 Summary Compensation Table, the other related tables and the accompanying narrative on pages 24 through 56."
+"RESOLVED, that the Company's shareholders approve, on a non-binding advisory basis, the compensation of

+Company's named executive officers, as disclosed in the Proxy Statement for the 2019 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the 2018 Summary Compensation Table, the other related tables and the accompanying narrative on pages 25 through 58."

-The shareholder vote on this proposal will be nonbinding on the Company and the Board and will not be construed as overruling a decision by the Company or the Board.
+The Company holds this non-binding advisory vote annually.
+The shareholder vote on this proposal will be non-binding on the Company and the Board and will not be construed as overruling a decision by the Company or the Board.
 However, the Board and the Compensation Committee value the opinions that shareholders express in their votes and will consider the outcome of the vote when making future executive compensation decisions as they deem appropriate.